vanavreddy/Parallel_Compute_Engine/aws_hpc_cluster/README.md

 15. us-west-1
 16. us-west-2
 AWS Region ID [us-east-1]: 13

+# Here, to select **us-east-1**, enter **13** at the prompt.
 ```

 The key pair is selected from the key pairs that are registered with Amazon EC2 in the selected AWS Region.
-Select the key-pair, this will be one of the key-pairs you created in the earlier step.
+If you have multiple key-pairs, select one of the key-pairs you created in the earlier step.

 ```
 Allowed values for EC2 Key Pair Name: